yakconsulting/spidersoftdev.github.io/content/posts/2014-08-26-sending-emails-from-commandline.md

   - linux

 ---
 Pretty easy but annoying task.
 Especially when you want to send email using specific SMTP server, or from GMAIL using SSL or add some attachment, or send RAW emails.
-Solution is there &#8211; <a href="https://github.com/muquit/mailsend/" target="_blank" rel="noopener">mailsend</a>.
+Solution is there &#8211; [mailsend](https://github.com/muquit/mailsend/).
 Extremely simple command line tool for Linux, Mac OS X and even Windows ;).
-Compile / download binary and you cam enjoy freedom of sending emails from command line.
-Or you can also download Max OS X Binary of mailsend from [here][1]
+Compile / download binary and you can enjoy freedom of sending emails from command line.

 <!--more-->